pablogadhi/XMPPClient/README.md

 # XMPPClient
-First project for the networks course
+First project for the networks course.
+It's a TUI client for the XMPP protocol written in golang.

 ## Dependencies
 golang